-First drive-thru Coronavirus testing opens in Shelby County
+First drive-thru coronavirus testing opens in Shelby County

 "To me, this worked perfectly," Dr. Fleming said.

-Dr. Fleming said she received the Coronavirus tests from LabCorp, after seeing President Donald Trump and leaders from the Centers For Disease Control two weeks ago ask local doctors across the country step up and provide tests.
+Dr. Fleming said she received the coronavirus tests from LabCorp, after seeing President Donald Trump and leaders from the Centers For Disease Control and Prevention two weeks ago ask local doctors across the country to step up and provide tests.

 "When President Trump did all those speeches on there and he says we have to have a community, this is a pandemic, and like he said, we have to have foot soldiers and I'm just a foot soldier, I'm just trying to lead by example," Dr. Fleming said.